Skip to content

 Evidence-Based Ways to Increase Sperm Count

-Quit smoking and limit alcohol Reduces DNA damage and restores sperm production
+Quit smoking, limit alcohol Reduces DNA damage in sperm

 Nutrition & Supplement Tips

-• Antioxidants: Vitamin C, Vitamin E, selenium, and Coenzyme Q10 have evidence supporting their role in improved sperm parameters (PubMed).
+• Antioxidants: Vitamin C, Vitamin E, selenium, and Coenzyme Q10 have shown potential to improve sperm parameters (PubMed).

-• Omega-3 fatty acids: May improve sperm motility and morphology.
+• Omega-3 Fatty Acids: May boost sperm motility and morphology.

-Always consult a healthcare provider before starting supplements or major lifestyle changes.
+Always consult a health professional before using supplements or making major lifestyle changes.

 What Medical Treatments Exist for Low Sperm Count?